 Treatment for colon and rectal cancer may include a single treatment or a combination of surgery, chemotherapy, radiation therapy or targeted therapies.

-The primary treatment for colorectal cancer is often surgical removal (called resection) of the cancerous part and surrounding lymph nodes, along with a length of normal tissue on either side of the cancer.
+The primary treatment for colorectal cancer is often surgical removal (called resection) of the cancerous portion and surrounding lymph nodes, along with a length of normal tissue on either side of the cancer.
 Northwestern Medicine has specialized surgical oncologists who have expertise in metastatic colorectal cancer surgery including liver resection and ablation.
 Many of these surgeries can be done using a minimally invasive approach.

-Medications are administered either through the veins or by mouth to interfere with cancer cells’ ability to reproduce.
-Your medical oncologist will determine the best combination of medications for your stage of cancer.
+Medicines are administered either through the veins or by mouth to interfere with the cancer cells’ reproduction.
+Your experienced medical oncologist will determine the best combination of medications for your stage of cancer.
 Chemotherapy after surgery can increase the survival rate for patients with some stages of colorectal cancer.
 It can also help relieve symptoms of advanced cancer.

-- Intensity modulated radiation therapy (IMRT): High-precision radiotherapy delivers different radiation doses to different parts of the tumor.
+- Intensity modulated radiation therapy (IMRT): High-precision radiotherapy delivers exact radiation doses to a malignant (cancerous) tumor.

-- Stereotactic radiotherapy (SBRT): This radiation procedure delivers a single high-dose radiation treatment to a cancerouos tumor.
-This may be appropriate for smaller tumors.
+- Gamma Knife® radiosurgery (stereotactic radiotherapy): This radiation procedure delivers a single high-dose radiation treatment or a few fractionated radiation treatments to a malignant tumor.

-- Proton therapy: For some tumor types Proton therapy can be a more precise treatment that limits the radiation exposure of normal tissues around the targeted tumor.
+- Proton therapy: For some tumors, proton therapy can be a precise treatment that limits the radiation exposure to healthy tissues around the targeted tumor.
 This precision may help doctors spare unnecessary radiation dose to critical areas of the body including the liver, kidneys, bowels, bladder and bone marrow.

-The Northwestern Medicine Proton Center* is the first and only health system in Illinois — and the ninth in the country — to offer proton therapy.
+The Northwestern Medicine Proton Center is the first and only proton center in Illinois and the ninth in the country to offer proton therapy.

 - Radioembolization: Interventional radiologists place tiny beads of radioactive isotopes (yttrium-90 or Y-90) directly in the blood vessels that feed a liver tumor.
 This blocks the tumor's blood supply, delivers radiation and spares healthy tissue.
-This minimally invasive procedure may be used if your colorectal cancer has spread to the liver.
+This minimally invasive procedures may be used if your colorectal cancer has spread to the liver.

-- Chemoembolization: A specially trained interventional radiologist can provide anti-cancer medications directly into a tumor through the blood supply it depends on.
-This allows a higher concentration of the medication to have longer contact with the tumor for a longer period of time.
+- Chemoembolization: A specially trained interventional radiologist can provide anticancer drugs directly into a tumor through its feeding blood supply.
+This allows for a higher concentration of the drug to be in contact with the tumor for a longer period of time.

-- Ablation therapies: Ablation (cauterization) therapies include microwave ablation and radiofrequency ablation.
+- Ablation therapies: Ablation therapies include microwave ablation and radiofrequency ablation.
 Ablation treatment destroys tumors without removing them.
 These procedures may be used when surgery is not a good option because of poor health or reduced liver function.
 Often, ablation can be done without surgery by inserting a needle or probe into the tumor through the skin.

-Side effects from cancer treatment can affect your quality of life and how your body responds to treatment.
-Northwestern Medicine is home to a diverse team of palliative medicine specialists who work with your cancer care team to help relieve your pain and manage your symptoms.
-Palliative medicine specialists can help:
+Side effects from cancer treatment can affect your quality of life and your body’s ability to respond to treatment.
+Northwestern Medicine is home to a diverse team of palliative medicine specialists who work with your oncologist to help relieve your pain and manage your symptoms.
+Palliative medicine specialists provide care to:

 - Treat pain and other physical symptoms of cancer, such as fatigue, nausea, trouble sleeping, poor appetite, breathing problems and weight loss.

-- Treat any emotional symptoms, such as depression and anxiety.
+- Treat emotional symptoms, such as depression and anxiety.